SACAS went Global

 Submission, investigation, and decision on complaints shall not result in any discriminatory actions against the complainant.

-On receiving a complaint the person(s) appointed in the decision resolving the complaint shall be made by, or reviewed and approved by, the person(s) not involved in the certification activities related to the complaint.
-Also upon receipt of a complaint, SACAS Ireland shall confirm whether the complaint relates to certification activities that it is responsible for and, if so, shall deal with it.
+Upon receiving a complaint, the person(s) appointed to resolve the complaint shall be selected by, or reviewed and approved by, the person(s) not involved in the certification activities related to the complaint.
+Additionally, upon receipt of a complaint, SACAS Ireland shall confirm whether the complaint pertains to certification activities for which it is responsible and, if so, will address it accordingly.
 If the complaint relates to a certified client, then an examination of the complaint shall consider the effectiveness of the certified management system.

 Any valid complaint about a certified client shall also be referred by SACAS Ireland to the certified client in question at an appropriate time.
-SACAS Ireland, however, shall first obtain the necessary information ensuring it is valid before the client will be approached.
+SACAS Ireland, however, shall first obtain the necessary information, ensuring it is valid, before approaching the client.

-SACAS Ireland has this procedure as a documented process to receive, evaluate, and make decisions on complaints.
-This process is subject to requirements for confidentiality, as it relates to the complainant and to the subject of the complaint.
+SACAS Ireland has a documented procedure in place to receive, evaluate, and make decisions on complaints.
+This process is subject to requirements for confidentiality, as it pertains to both the complainant and the subject of the complaint.

 The complaints-handling process includes the following elements and methods: